 With so many choices, choosing the right profile for your door may seem like a daunting task.
-Ultimately you want to a locking system that is reliable, easily replaced and highly secure to prevent unwarranted entries into your property.
+Ultimately you want a locking system that is reliable, easily replaced and highly secure to prevent unwarranted entries into your property.

-Rest assured that the most popular choice of lock for use in residential properties, is the euro-cylinder lock.
+Rest assured that the most popular choice of lock for use in residential properties is the Euro Cylinder Lock.
 It’s widely used in many modern homes, schools, hospitals, and businesses to name a few.
 Due to its popularity, the euro-cylinder lock is the most versatile on the market.
 Here we’ll look at why it’s so highly regarded throughout the world of locksmiths.

 In most cases, changing a euro cylinder lock is just a case of loosening a single screw.
 Once the correct screw is out, turning the key inside the lock will allow the cylinder to slide out from the door.

 There are three different locking options available with the euro cylinder lock.

 - The single-cylinder is only lockable from one side.